radleta/web/docs/assets/downloads/adleta_richard_resume_condensed.md

   MVC, AngularJS, SQL Server, and AWS.
 Led development of next-generation search technologies and production monitoring systems.

+### Splinterlands (Sep 2021 - Sep 2023)

+- **Head of Product / Solutions Developer** (Dec 2022 - Sep 2023) -
+  Developed and deployed blockchain gaming projects using React, TypeScript, PostgreSQL, DynamoDB, Redis, and AWS.
+Specialized in Web3 technologies and HIVE engine blockchain integration.

+- **Chief Technology Officer** (Dec 2021 - Dec 2022) - Led organization
+  growth and multi-product launches in blockchain gaming space.
+Applied executive leadership, strategic planning, and Web3 expertise to scale from 20+ to 150+ employees and contractors.

+- **Vice President Of Engineering** (Sep 2021 - Dec 2021) - Stabilized
+  high-growth gaming product and expanded engineering team using AWS, PostgreSQL, Redis, and JavaScript.
+Implemented performance tuning and technical leadership practices during rapid expansion.

 ### Previous Experience

-Positions at 11 more companies dating back to 1993 are available upon request.
+Positions at 10 more companies dating back to 1993 are available upon request.

 ## Education & Certifications {#education--certifications}